-Persons who violate any of these policies may lose their privileges to use the College of Law Library, be subject to University imposed discipline, and/or be subject to criminal prosecution or other legal actions, as appropriate.
+Persons who violate any of these policies may lose their privileges to use the Law Library, be subject to University imposed discipline, and/or be subject to criminal prosecution or other legal actions, as appropriate.

 This policy is intended to supplement and clarify policies set forth in the University of Iowa Operations Manual and the

 Animals, with the exception of assistance animals, are not permitted in the library.

 The library is considered a research environment where users expect to work undisturbed; therefore, the audible use of cell phones and pagers must be limited to the stairwalls and outside the library; cell phones and pagers should be set to non-audible signals while in the library.

 All books and other materials must be checked-out before removing from the library or storing in a study carrel.

 Vacating the library by closing time is mandatory.
 Library hours are posted at the main entrance.
 Warning chimes are sounded 30 minutes before closing and the computer and print labs are locked 15 minutes before closing.
 Please plan to leave the library shortly after the chimes sound to facilitate closing of the library.